-- 1. At the time you were hired;

-- 2. At least once a year; and
+- 1. At the time you were hired; - 2.
+At least once a year; and

-- If you ask your employer for leave that could qualify for benefits under the Paid Family Leave program.
+3. If you ask your employer for leave that could qualify for benefits under the Paid Family Leave program.

-Covered Events There are four (4) kinds of Paid Family Leave benefits:

-- Parental leave receive benefits to bond with a new child for up to 12 weeks in a year; - Family leave receive benefits to care for a family member for up to 12 weeks in a year; - Medical leave receive benefits for your own serious health condition for up to 12 weeks in a year; and - 4.
-Prenatal leave receive benefits for prenatal medical care for up to 2 weeks in a year.
+- Covered Events There are four (4) kinds of Paid Family Leave benefits: - 1.
+Parental leave receive benefits to bond with a new child for up to 12 weeks in a year; - Family leave receive benefits to care for a family member for up to 12 weeks in a year; Medical leave receive benefits for your own serious health condition for up to 12 weeks - Medical leave receive benefits for your own serious nearth condition for up to 12 weeks in a year; and Description of the series of the forement to be a first forement to be a fi

+4. Prenatal leave - receive benefits for prenatal medical care for up to 2 weeks in a year.
 Maximum Leave Entitlement Each kind of leave has its own eligibility rules and its own limit on the length of time you can receive benefits in a year.
 The maximum amount of leave for any combination of parental, family, and medical leave is 12 weeks.
 However, there is an exception for pregnant women who take prenatal leave.
 Pregnant women are eligible for 2 weeks of prenatal leave while pregnant and 12 weeks of parental leave after giving birth, for a maximum of 14 weeks.